bevyengine/bevy-website/release-content/0.14/release-notes/13057_Implement_volumetric_fog_and_volumetric_lighting_also_know.md

 Not all fog is created equal.
-Bevy's existing implementation covers [distance fog](https://en.wikipedia.org/wiki/Distance_fog), which is fast, simple and not particularly realistic.
+Bevy's existing implementation covers [distance fog](https://en.wikipedia.org/wiki/Distance_fog), which is fast, simple, and not particularly realistic.

 In Bevy 0.14, this is supplemented with volumetric fog, based on [volumetric lighting](https://en.wikipedia.org/wiki/Volumetric_lighting), which simulates fog using actual 3D space, rather than simply distance from the camera.
 As you might expect, this is both prettier and more computationally expensive!